 get a free consultation 1-800-870-8910

-A Quick Guide to Nevada Fault Law for Out-of-State Visitors
+Is Nevada a No-Fault State?
+A Quick Guide for Out-of-State Visitors

-When an out-of-state visitor gets into an accident in Nevada, the first thing that comes to mind is if Nevada has no-fault auto laws.
-Fortunately, Nevada is a fault state where you can bring a claim against the responsible party through your personal injury lawyer after an accident.
-And there isn’t a minimum threshold for the damages or injuries to bring a legal claim, and an individual can bring a legal claim even if the damage is minor.
+Car accidents are a frequent occurrence in the bustling city of Las Vegas.
+If you’re visiting from another state and find yourself in a accident, you’d immediately ask yourself, “Is Nevada a no-fault state?”
+Fortunately, Nevada is an at-fault state where you can bring a claim against the responsible party through your personal injury lawyer after an accident.
+There isn’t a minimum threshold for the damages or injuries to bring a legal claim, and an individual can bring a legal claim even if the damage is minor.

 Here’s a quick guide to Nevada fault law to provide out-of-state visitors with useful insights into the state’s regulations so they can take the right steps!

-Nevada uses a ‘fault’ system regarding car accidents, according to which all the financial responsibility lies on the party that caused the accident, including the vehicle repairs, medical bills, lost wages, and others.
-Regardless of the type of accident, Nevada Fault Law applies in which the party at fault is responsible for all the damages.
+Nevada is an at-fault state when it comes to car accident claims, according to which all the financial responsibility lies on the party that caused the accident, including the vehicle repairs, medical bills, lost wages, and others.
+Regardless of the type of accident, Nevada Fault Law applies in which the party at fault is responsible for any personal or property damage.
 But the victim must prove that the other party was at fault.

 In some cases, multiple people may be involved in a car accident, all sharing the blame.
 Therefore, it’s important to identify the fault and comparative fault issues following a car accident, and this requires you to seek the assistance of an experienced Nevada personal injury lawyer who’s well-versed in Nevada car accident laws and insurance regulations.

-A ‘modified comparative negligence’ fault structure is followed in Nevada, also known as ‘shared fault’ or ‘comparative fault,’ under which a driver can recover damages from the other party only if the latter is at least 50% responsible for the accident.
-The court determines how much each party is subjected to blame if more than one parties are at fault and adjusts the damages accordingly.
+The ‘modified comparative negligence’ rule is followed in Nevada, also known as ‘shared fault’ or ‘comparative fault,’ under which a driver can recover damages from the other party, likely the at-fault driver, only if the latter is at least 50% responsible for the accident.
+The court determines how much each party is subjected to blame if more than one party is at fault and adjusts the damages accordingly.

 When two or more parties are involved in a car accident, each party’s damages are adjusted by the percentage of their fault.
 For example, if you’re hurt in an accident in which you were 25% at fault, you can recover 75% of your damages.